- Created: Thursday, 27 October 2011 11:16

 We'd have to largely agree and say that some of the claims being made are, to be frank, pretty ludicrous and when we quizzed Samsung and asked for evidence and test results to prove the energy use claims they failed to provide them.
 In addition the claims being made about the load capacity seem somewhat inflated with no actual drum capacity given other than a "claimed" kilogram load figure.

-Of course if you have a broken Samsung washing machine you can find someone to repair if on our engineer search from this link.
+Of course if you have a broken Samsung washing machine you can find someone to repair if on our engineer search.